Dungeons & Adventure

 Structures in the Wild

-Hundreds of unique builds can appear as the world generates ahead of you.
+681 unique builds can appear as the world generates ahead of you.
 You will not get a map marker — discovery is the point.
 When you spot something odd on the horizon or feel air change in a cave, lean in.

-- Surface sites — outposts, broken towers, and strange camps half buried in hills or deserts.
+| Surface sites | 103 | Outposts, broken towers, and strange camps half buried in hills or deserts. |

-- Exploration landmarks — larger set pieces that reward a full walk-through, not a drive-by.
+| Exploration landmarks | 49 | Distinct landmarks that reward a full walk-through, not a drive-by. |

-- Lost civilizations — deeper underground layouts: halls, choke points, and treasure rooms that feel like you broke into somewhere you were not meant to be.
+| Lost civilizations | 150 | Deep cave and underground complexes: halls, choke points, and treasure rooms you were not meant to find. |

 Overworld, Nether, and End all participate — when you are ready for harder dimensions, the adventure scales with you.
+Surface generators cover grasslands, deserts, snowy biomes, barren terrain, and the End; underground generators cover shallow and deep caves, lush caves, dripstone, and Nether tunnels.

-Elite Mobs
+Elite Enemies

 Not every zombie is created equal anymore.
 Elites hit harder, survive longer, and often carry abilities you need to learn on the fly — fire trails, summons, knockback bursts, and worse.